jimbateson/jamesbateson.co.uk/src/articles/strava-api-integration-part-1.md

 `https://www.strava.com/oauth/token?client_id={your client id}&client_secret={your client secret}&code={your authorisation code}&grant_type=authorization_code`

 When you hit 'send' on that request in Postman, you should then see a response in the panel below, you will notice this includes `access_token` and `refresh_token`.
 Copy both of these somewhere handy.

+## Use your generated access token to get your activities